Skip to content

 Background on Linux file permissions and file ownership

-We'll start by briefly describing how to understand the permissions and ownership of files and directories using the 'long' version
+We'll start by briefly describing how to understand the permissions and ownership of files and directories using the 'long' version of the ls command.

 [paciorek@ln002 ~]$ ls -l